ABUJA/MAIDUGURI (Reuters) - From the shores of Lake Chad, Islamic State’s West African ally is on a mission: winning over the local people.

 This contrasts with the wholesale violence of Boko Haram under the publicity-hungry Abubakar Shekau, who has executed even close lieutenants.
 His group has strapped suicide bombs to women and children to attack civilians in mosques, markets and refugee camps.

-Boko Haram and ISWA are bloody rivals, but some travelers in ISWA territory feel safer than elsewhere in Nigeria’s northeast.
+Boko Haram and ISWA are bloody rivals, but some travellers in ISWA territory feel safer than elsewhere in Nigeria’s northeast.

 “They have checkpoints for stop and search, and if you are a regular visitor they know you,” said a second herder, adding that ISWA has spies everywhere, including informers who alert them to military attacks.